colemickens/polykube/README.md

 ## Overview

-This repositor is an example of a "full stack application" ready to be deployed into a Kubernetes cluster.
+This repository is an example of a "full stack application" (a *very* simple Guest Book), which is ready to be deployed into a Kubernetes cluster.

 The `README` walks through deployment of: